Aid workers prep stretchers, toys for Mariupol evacuees

 “Recovery from this will be exacerbated by sanctions,” the ministry said.
 “Failures both in strategic planning and operational execution have left it unable to translate numerical strength into decisive advantage.”

-Ukraine’s resistance has been significantly bolstered by Western arms and other aid, and British Prime Minister Boris Johnson was expected to announce hundreds of millions of pounds in new military support to Kyiv in a speech to Ukraine’s parliament Tuesday.
+Ukraine’s resistance has been significantly bolstered by Western arms, and British Prime Minister Boris Johnson on Tuesday announced a 300 million pounds ($375 million) in new military aid — including radar, drones and armored vehicles.

 On Monday, Ukraine said Russia struck a strategic road and rail bridge west of Odesa, a major Black Sea port.
 The bridge was heavily damaged in previous Russian strikes, and its destruction would cut a supply route for weapons and other cargo from neighboring Romania.